rdaum/moor/README.md

 Unlike many MUDs, LambdaMOO is not solely focused on role playing games, although its programmability has enabled users to develop RPGs implemented inside LambdaMOO.)

-Chances are if you landed here you already know all this, but I have a blurb here [here](doc/lambda-background.md) briefly summarizing more about LambdaMOO and why it's interesting.
+Chances are if you landed here you already know all this, but I have a blurb [here](doc/lambda-background.md) briefly summarizing more about LambdaMOO and why it's interesting.

 (note: "moor" name is provisional and awful, alternative suggestions accepted)